OpenMW/openmw/docs/source/reference/modding/settings/shaders.rst

 'legacy' is restricted to 8 lights per object and emulates fixed function pipeline compatible lighting.

-'shaders compatibility' removes the light limit via :ref:`max lights` and follows a modifed attenuation formula which can drastically reduce light popping and seams.
+'shaders compatibility' removes the light limit controllable through :ref:`max lights` and follows a modifed attenuation formula which can drastically reduce light popping and seams.
 This mode also enables lighting on groundcover and a configurable light fade.
 It is recommended to use this with older hardware and a light limit closer to 8.
 Because of its wide range of compatibility it is set as the default.

 'shaders' carries all of the benefits that 'shaders compatibility' does, but uses a modern approach that allows for a higher :ref:`max lights` count with